-Education and Training Bill: School principal appointment criteria
+Education and Training Act 2020: School principal appointment criteria

 The principal role is demanding, complex and critical to the success of a school and the educational outcomes of the learners/ākonga within that school.
-Despite this, there is no mandatory requirement for any particular skills, knowledge, attitudes or experience to be considered that could support a Board’s appointment of a principal.
-The only legal requirement for appointment as a principal is being a registered teacher who holds a current practicing certificate.
+Despite this, under the previous legislation there were no mandatory requirements for any particular skills, knowledge, attitudes or experience to be considered that could support a Board’s appointment of a principal.
+The only legal requirement for appointment as a principal was being a registered teacher who holds a current practicing certificate.

 The Independent Taskforce that reviewed Tomorrow’s Schools recommended that national eligibility criteria and guidelines for principal appointment and performance review be developed.

-Clause 584 of the Bill requires the Minister to issue minimum eligibility criteria for new school principal appointments.
+Section 617 of the Act requires the Minister to issue minimum eligibility criteria for new school principal appointments.
 The criteria are intended to:

 - ensure the consistency of skills, competencies, knowledge and expertise of applicants;